 “I’d like to introduce myself…I’m the other woman,” says Loretta Lynn on the third track from her 1963 debut album Loretta Lynn Sings.
 This was her first major album on Decca and she penned a total of 3 songs on the album.

 This album is pure country and is the beginning of a massive stream of hits for Lynn.
 This record contains her first top 10 hit, “Success,” along with her top 20 hit “The Other Woman.”
 Not bad for a male dominated country music scene.

 The road Lynn rode to stardom was not full of trailblazing female singers, especially not female songwriters.
 It’s easy to argue that Kitty Wells was the first in 1952 with her self penned, “It Wasn’t God Who Made Honkey Tonk Angels.”

 Wells was the original.
 Then came the prodigy.

-Then, around 1960, came a little honky tonk gal, Loretta Lynn.
+Then around 1960, came a little honky-tonk gal, Loretta Lynn.
 Cline and Lynn became good friends once Lynn started frequenting Nashville and became a hit on the Grand Ole Opry.
-Unfortunately, both Cline’s career and her friendship were cut short in 1963, around 2 months after Lynn’s debut album.
+Unfortunately, both Cline’s career and their friendship were cut short in 1963, around 2 months after Lynn’s debut album.

 March 5, 1963, was a dark day for music.